MicrosoftDocs/Hololens/hololens/hololens-common-scenarios-offline-secure.md

    ![HoloLens 2 clean reflash initial screen.](images/ARC2.png)

-1. On the next screen select **Manual package selection**.
+1. On the next screen, select **Manual package selection**.

    ![HoloLens 2 ARC info screen.](images/arc_device_info.png)

 1. Navigate to the previously downloaded .ffu file, and select **Open**.
-1. At the Warning page select **Continue**.
+1. At the Warning page, select **Continue**.

    ![HoloLens 2 ARC warning screen.](images/arc_warning.png)

 1. Wait for the ARC tool to complete the HoloLens 2 OS install.
-1. Once the device completes the install and boots back up, from your PC navigate to File Explorer and copy the previously saved PPKG file over to the device folder.
+1. Once the device completes the install and boots backup, from your PC navigate to File Explorer and copy the previously saved PPKG file over to the device folder.

    > [!div class="mx-imgBorder"]
    > ![PPKG file on PC in File Explorer window.](images/offline-secure-file-explorer.png)

 1. On the HoloLens 2, press the following button combo to run the Provisioning Package: Tap **Volume Down** and **Power Button** at the same time.
-1. You will be prompted to apply the Provisioning Package, select **Confirm**
+1. You'll be prompted to apply the Provisioning Package, select **Confirm**
 1. Once the provisioning package completes select **OK**.
 1. You should then be prompted to sign into the device with the shared local account and password.